Chapter 7: Nucleophilic Substitution Reactions

 Leaving Group

-The stability of a group with an electron pair is related to the basicity of the group, since basicity refers to the ability of the species to share its electron pair.
+The stability of a group with a pair of electrons is related to the basicity of the group since basicity refers to the ability of the species to share its electron pair.
 As a result, a strong base has high reactivity to share the electron pair, so it is not stable and cannot be a good leaving group.
 On the other side, a weak base with a low tendency to share the electron pair is a more stable base and therefore is a good leaving group.
 So, the general trend is:

-The weaker the basicity of a group, the better leaving group it is.
+The weaker the basicity of a group, the better the leaving group is.

 Our knowledge of acid-base topics will be very helpful here to compare the strength between different leaving groups.